This post may contain affiliate links. See our affiliate disclosure for more.

 Whether you’re a brand new graphic designer or an established veteran, you can never have too many clients.
 But figuring out how to promote a graphic design business isn’t always easy.

-After all, your specialty is in design—not marketing.
+After all, your speciality is in design—not marketing.

 1. Find your niche